 1. Make a List for Your Future Self

-List-makers, you’ll love this tip that Transformation Coach and Arootah Consultant, Lauren Bonheim, ACC, shares to help you disconnect from work.
+List-makers, you’ll love this tip Arootah Transformation Coach Lauren Bonheim, ACC, shares to help you disconnect from work.

 “Brain dump all your tasks for the next day and week,” advises Bonheim.
 “If you’re the type of person that keeps thinking about all you have to do work-wise long after the workday ends, try making a list of all you need to do to ease your mind.”

 If any idea or task pops into your head, drop it onto the list so you never have to worry about forgetting it.
 The result: less time running through to-dos, and more time in which you’re fully present with family.

 Exercising, taking a walk, or simply changing your clothes after work can help your brain clock out of office mode.